RAprogramm/telegram-webapp-sdk/README.md

 ## API coverage

-See [TELEGRAM_API.md](./TELEGRAM_API.md) for a checklist of supported Telegram Bot API objects and methods.
+See [WEBAPP_API.md](./WEBAPP_API.md) for a checklist of supported Telegram WebApp JavaScript API methods and features.

 ## Changelog